Chsalinetti/Chsalinetti.github.io/index.md

 ### About Me

+I am a student at RIT, majoring in Software Engineering.
+I am from Dalton, Massachusetts, and went to high school at Wahconah Regional High School.
+My intrests include classic rock, politics, and playing games such as GTA Online.
+I am also a big fan of the outdoors.
 A paragraph about yourself (what High School you attended and so forth), what are your hobbies etc...

 ### My Favorite Food